Safeco Surety v. J.P. Southwest Concrete, Inc. (Tex.App.- Houston [1st Dist.] Apr. 2,

 A: Well, it--it's that and the change orders and such.

-be ascertained," citing Texaco, Inc. v.
+can be ascertained," citing Texaco, Inc. v.
 Phan as support.
-In Texaco, this Court found the affidavit
+In Texaco, this Court found the

-testimony of the owners of a gas station and convenience store was no evidence to support an award
+affidavit testimony of the owners of a gas station and convenience store was no evidence to

-testify what expenses J.P. would incur in performing the contract.
-Rather, he simply stated, "On a job,
+did not testify what expenses J.P. would incur in performing the contract.
+Rather, he simply stated,

 We sustain Walker's first issue to the extent that the trial court would have erred by including any

-the amount of lost profits could be ascertained.
-Further, any lost profits incurred before March 16, 2005
+which the amount of lost profits could be ascertained.
+Further, any lost profits incurred before

 C. Consequential Damages